DIYBookScanner/spreads/doc/extending.rst

 <spreads.plugin.SpreadsPlugin>` subclasses and implement one or more of their
 abstract methods.
 The following types of plugins are available:

-*shoot* plugin
+*capture* plugin
 --------------
-See :class:`ShootPlugin <spreads.plugin.ShootPlugin>`.
+See :class:`CapturePlugin <spreads.plugin.CapturePlugin>`.

-You can hook into the **shoot** command by implementing :meth:`snap
+You can hook into the **capture** command by implementing :meth:`prepare
+<spreads.plugin.CapturePlugin.prepare>` (executed before the capture process
-<spreads.plugin.ShootPlugin.snap>` (executed every time both cameras have
+begins), :meth:`capture <spreads.plugin.CapturePlugin.capture>` (executed every
-captured an image) and :meth:`finish <spreads.plugin.ShootPlugin.finish>`
+time both devices have captured an image) and :meth:`finish
-(executed once the shooting workflow has finished).
+<spreads.plugin.CapturePlugin.finish>` (executed once the capture workflow has
+finished).

 *download* plugin
 -----------------
 See :class:`DownloadPlugin <spreads.plugin.DownloadPlugin>`.

-Do stuff with the images downloaded from the camera by implementing :meth:`download <spreads.plugin.DownloadPlugin.download>` (executed once all files are downloaded) and :meth:`delete <spreads.plugin.DownloadPlugin.delete>` (executed once all files are deleted).
+Do stuff with the images downloaded from the device by implementing :meth:`download <spreads.plugin.DownloadPlugin.download>` (executed once all files are downloaded) and :meth:`delete <spreads.plugin.DownloadPlugin.delete>` (executed once all files are deleted).
 By convention, all